-With three different streaming devices, Roku pretty much covers all sides of the streaming video market.
+With three different streaming devices (and a soundbar), Roku pretty much covers all sides of the streaming video market.
 And, having been around since 2008, Roku now has a library with thousands and thousands of channels to choose from.

 Don’t get confused by the term “channels”, though – on every other device, these are simply called “Apps”, but they’re Channels on Roku, even when they’re not exactly a, well, channel.

 So, having so many channels to choose from on the Roku Channels Store is a good thing – but it can get a bit overwhelming, as there’s no real curation, and incredibly useful channels often sit next to useless duds.

 So I’m here to help.
 While it’s impossible to cover all the good Roku channels (and new ones get released every week), this list will get you started with some of the best channels, in a variety of topics – perfect for someone who just got a new Roku device, or is looking to add some content.